plasne/openid-connect/implementation.md

 -   app:auth:env:JWT_DURATION (default: 240) - The number of minutes after an session_token is issued before it expires.
 This defaults to 4 hours (240 minutes).

+-   app:auth:env:JWT_SERVICE_DURATION (default: JWT_DURATION) - The number of minutes after an session_token is issued to a service account using the client credential grant before it expires.

 -   app:auth:env:JWT_MAX_DURATION (default: 10080) - You can specify a number of minutes that determines the maximum time for an session_token is allowed to exist (including reissue).
 It defaults to 7 days (10080 minutes).
 You may also specify 0 to allow the token to be reissued forever.

 -   app:auth:env:DOMAIN_HINT - If you want to provide a domain hint when authenticating, you can specify it.